Conflict Anxiety

 • Obsessing over even minor disagrements

 Conflict anxiety isn’t just discomfort and avoidance, Nor is it nothing.
 Your nervous system learned that disagreement = danger, and it’s doing its best to protect you.
 By going into overdrive.
-It is often accompanied by difficult bodily sensations.
-It may well be triggered by a trauma response, but it can also be influenced by social/family conditioning, generational trauma, neuro-divergence, mental health issues or personality traits.
+It is often accompanied by difficult bodily sensations It can result in physical symptoms – Racing heart, sweaty palms, shortness of breath (panic responses).
+It may well be triggered a trauma response, but it can also be influenced by social/family conditioning, generational trauma, neuro-divergence, mental health issues or personality traits.

-If you are in a high conflict relationship, you may have increased conflict anxiety.
-Your anxiety may not go away — but it can be managed until you are able to leave.
+If you are in a high conflict relationship, you are more likely to have conflict anxiety.
 With awareness and the right tools, your can learn how to handle the situation better.

 Even if your relationship was low-key or emotionally distant, the stress of a breakup or divorce often changes the dynamic: